librick/blog/content/posts/dnssec/index.md

 The field size of NIST P-256 is 256 bits, or 32 bytes.
 An uncompressed ECDSA public key consists of an x and y‑coordinate, and since each coordinate is a field element (i.e., for NIST P-256, is at most 32 bytes in length), an ECDSA public key for Curve P-256 requires 64 bytes, not including a prefix.
 When the (well-known) prefix 0x04 is prepended, the total length is 65 bytes.

-The prefix is used to quickly differentiate between uncompressed (0x04) and compressed (0x02, 0x03) form.
-Compressed form takes advantage of the property that the y‑coordinate of an ECDSA public key can be unambiguously derived given the curve equation, x‑coordinate, and a odd-even flag (prefix).
+The prefix is used to quickly differentiate between uncompressed (0x04) and compressed (0x02, 0x03) forms.
+The compressed form takes advantage of the property that the y‑coordinate of an ECDSA public key can be unambiguously derived given the curve equation, x‑coordinate, and an odd-even flag (prefix).
 Solving the curve equation for y given x yields two possible values for y.
 One solution is always even, one solution is always odd.
 By prefixing the compressed form with a well-known byte (0x02 for even, 0x03 for odd), the public key can be unambiguously specified with a total of $$32+1=33$$ bytes.

 ## ECDSA Key Format for DNSKEY
 When used in DNSKEY records, ECDSA public keys are given in uncompressed form.
 References to some of the relevant RFCs are given below.
 Practically, this means that the DNSSEC public keys for juniperspring.xyz should each be $32*2=64$ bytes long when no prefix is used.
-These keys are always *exactly* 64 bytes long, probably because the RFCs strictly specify uncompressed form (i.e, a prefix would be redundant) and because small DNS records are desirable.
+These keys are always *exactly* 64 bytes long, probably because the RFCs strictly specify uncompressed form (i.e., a prefix would be redundant) and because small DNS records are desirable.

 The RFC on DNSSEC records (RFC4034[^4]) describes the DNSKEY Public Key Field briefly:
 > The Public Key Field holds the public key material.
 The format depends on the algorithm of the key being stored and is described in separate documents.